TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/variables.md

 * `originator` - Set to the node ID of a `uib-sender` node if you want any sent messages (back to Node-RED) to only go to that node.
 Normally, you would not set this manually but rather rely on the library to set it for you when it recieves a msg from a sender node.
 However, you might want to save and reconstitue it if you need to send general messages before returning a message to the sender node.

   NOTE: It is preferable to set this via the specific function `uibuilder.setOriginator(...)`.

+* `topic` - Sets a default `msg.topic` that will be added to all outbound messages if nothing takes preference.
+Set to an empty string to turn it off.

 ## Read only